Richard Shelton (American football)

-Richard Eddie Shelton (born January 2, 1966) is a former professional American football cornerback in the National Football League.
+Richard Eddie Shelton (born January 2, 1966) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He played five seasons for the Denver Broncos and the Pittsburgh Steelers.
+He played college football for the Liberty Flames before being selected by the Broncos in the 11th round of the 1989 NFL draft with the 292nd overall pick.
 He is currently a scout for the Tennessee Titans.